 I bring my own unique qualities.
 The coach in the gym, just today, said "you're real good at breathing."
 A tough-to-please mentor has pointed out that I "have become efficient in alpine rope handling techniques".
 I spend more time guiding high and rocky ridges than anyone else, at least here in the Sierra.
 I pushed limits last summer in the first guided ascent of the complete Evolution Traverse.

 We carried very little.
-A tent sheltered us and the snow-melting stove.
+A Black Diamond tent sheltered us and the snow-melting stove.
 A tiny titanium jetboil and 20 oz of pressurized fuel melted snow, boiled water to hydrate meals, and warmed the occasional hot water bottle.
 We even heated the tent while preparing one morning.
 We finished with plenty of fuel.
 We each carried about 1/2 of a standard length foam sleeping pad.
 We carefully laid out the rope, slings and our backpacks beneath our feet each night.
-We shared a 2lb Feathered Friends Spoonbill bag.
+We shared Ian's 2lb Feathered Friends Spoonbill bag.
+The Spoonbill was clutch.
+It cut our sleeping insulation weight to about 40% of what it might have been otherwise.
+That's huge.
+Had we gone with traditional sleeping bags we each would have carried 2.5 lbs of down and nylon.
+Because the Spoonbill isn't insulated on the bottom and because we could share some body heat in the shared space, we were super comfortable with a tiny fraction of your standard two person sleep system.
+I can't recommend the Spoonbill highly enough.
 We packed it all in matching Cold Cold World Ozone packs.
 Good luck trying a modern, mass-produced, ultralight pack on a ridge like this.
 I've seen packs destroyed in a single route, but my Ozone now has 3 big traverses on it.
 It's about done, but I'm more than psyched with its durability.

 Teams on previous attempts carried steel spikes for all eight appendages.
 That's roughly 8 pounds of steel that they had to put on and off and deploy and stow over and over again.
 We took a single 8 oz CAMP aluminum ice axe.
 We tread-milled through firm snow and ice, but didn't ever have to decide whether to spike up or not.
 Simple minds need simple decision-making.
 We gambled, and maybe won as a result.